kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 ![Codeship push first](../../assets/ci-comparison/codeship/you-must-push.png)

-I am at a loss of words why this is required?
-I don’t think there is a technical reason for this because several other companies can perform a build without a commit.
+I am at a loss of words why this is required.
+I don’t think there is a technical reason because several other companies can perform a build without a commit.
 My repository was already finished so I had to make a dummy commit in order to start the build.
 Duh!
-I forgive Codeship for the lack of autodetection of build system, but I find no excuses for the lack of a “build Now” button.
+I forgive Codeship for the lack of autodetection of build system, but I find no excuses for the lack of a "build Now" button.

 The user interface of Codeship has a clean layout and shows all needed information.
 It has however two minor quirks that spoil the experience.